North Carolina men’s divorce attorneys provide answers to frequently asked questions about divorce laws and the divorce process in North Carolina.

 Related Article: How Can A Marriage Be Annulled?

-In North Carolina, in order to file for an Absolute Divorce you must wait until you and your spouse have been separated for one year and one party must have resided in state for six months prior to the filing of the action.
+Yes.
+According to NC divorce laws, in order to file for an Absolute Divorce you must wait until you and your spouse have been separated for one year and one party must have resided in North Carolina for six months prior to the filing of the action.

 Related Article: I’m In A Hurry: How Fast Can I Get Divorced?